tarwn/lessthandot-hugo/blogs/content/posts/2013-10-10-angularjs-vs-knockout-serialization-4.md

     }, this);
 };
 ```
 In this case I am serializing the top level viewmodel instead of sub-object.
-I am filtering out the “json” property and masking the content of the “soonToBeFake” property.
+I am filtering out the "json" property and masking the content of the "soonToBeFake" property.

 ## Some Difference